-Over the years the CalPERS Governance Principles have evolved from a guide to proxy voting in public markets, to a broader statement of our views on best practices guiding our engagement with companies, advocacy agenda with policy makers, and expectations for both our internal and external managers across the total fund.
+Over the years the CalPERS Principles have evolved from a guide to proxy voting in public markets, to a broader statement of our views on best practices guiding our engagement with companies, advocacy agenda with policy makers, and expectations for both our internal and external managers across the total fund.

-As the governance and sustainability agenda has developed, so too have the CalPERS principles.
+As the governance and sustainability agenda has developed, so too have the CalPERS Principles.
 An important area of development has been integrating consideration of environmental and social factors alongside our governance agenda.
 We have given an economic framework to what is often called ESG in investing.
-As reflected in our Investment Beliefs, CalPERS considers that long-term value creation requires the effective management of three forms of capital - Financial,

-Physical, and Human3.
-This economic approach grounds our sustainable investment agenda in our fiduciary duty to generate risk adjusted returns for our beneficiaries.
+As reflected in our Investment Beliefs, CalPERS considers that long-term value creation requires the effective management of three forms of capital - Financial, Physical, and Human3.
+This economic approach grounds our sustainable investment agenda in our fiduciary duty to generate risk-adjusted returns for our beneficiaries.
+Recognizing this - the program was renamed Governance and Sustainability in order to capture the various dimensions relevant to a long-term investor such as CalPERS.

 A further important area of development has been the recognition that financial markets' safety and soundness are vitally important to CalPERS ability to achieve its risk adjusted returns.
-Recognizing this - the program was renamed Global Governance in order to capture the various dimensions relevant to a long-term investor such as CalPERS.
 This focus on financial markets is also reflected in CalPERS' Investment Beliefs, which recognize that a long-term investment horizon is both an advantage and imposes a responsibility.
-That responsibility requires that
+That

 1 In October 2013, CalPERS adopted a set of ten Investment Beliefs intended to guide decision-making, facilitate the management of a complex portfolio, and enhance consistency.
-The Investment Beliefs can be found at www.calpersgovernance.org
+The Investment Beliefs can be found at www.calpers-governance.org responsibility requires that CalPERS advocate for policies which support the long-term with policy makers, companies, and investment managers.